portgasDace2004/SIh/README.md

 Contact

 For inquiries and support, please contact our team at [xparkp@email.com]

-Thank you for your interest in the Smart Parking App project.
+Thank you for your interest in the Smart Parking App .
 We look forward to making parking a hassle-free experience for everyone!